Huikie/Rush-Hour/Results/README.md

 # Results

 The results of running the random bound and breadth first algorithms can be found in this folder.
-All files are saved with a .txt extension and are written in English.
-Only the file complexity of rush hour is written in Dutch.
+The boards that we used our algorithms on can be found in the Data folder.
+All result files are saved with a .txt extension and are written in English.
+Only the file *complexity of rush hour* is written in Dutch.
 All the results were generated on a computer with the following specifications:

 * **CPU** - i7 5820k
 * **Ram** - 32GB at 2400MHz